| New

 echelon of Operation Crusader.

-Until these actions, which give rise to
+Until these actions, the

 New Zealand command seems to have been divided